 Overview of Robocopy in Windows 10

-Copy/transfer files between computers over a network.
+• Copy/transfer files between computers over a network.

-Copy or mirror directories anywhere the computer has access.
+• Copy or mirror directories anywhere the computer has access.

-Copy drives to another location.
+• Copy drives to another location.

 Before Windows Vista, Robocopy acted as an individual utility.
-What is Robocopy location now?
-It now sits on a high pedestal in the system32 directory on every Windows installation.
+But now it sits on a high pedestal in the system32 directory on every Windows installation.
 Robocopy supports multi-threaded mode, that is, you can copy multiple files at the same time with multi-threaded enabled.
-Above all, while copying files correctly, it also preserves their original attributes and timestamps.

-As an extremely versatile program, Rococopy is often used to transfer files over a network.
+As an extremely versatile program, Windows Rococopy is often used to transfer files over a network.
 So here’s a quick guide on how to perform this task.
 The task is a two-step process.
 Users should first enable file sharing on the source computer.
 Then use the Robocopy in the destination device to transfer files over the network.
 Get a stepwise Robocopy tutorial below.

 Stage 1: Configure file sharing on the source computer